 - Toxic Plants Database – Check out either the Animal Poison Control Center or Cornell University for some great info and pictures regarding plants that are dangerous for your pet to ingest.

 - National Animal Poison Control Center (NAPCC) – There are so many things you might not think of that can be dangerous to your pet.
 The ASPCA has tons of info on poison prevention tips, lists of poisonous substances and other things you should know!

 - Pets with Diabetes – This is a very thorough site with information on everything from diabetes basics, terms, injection tips, complications to support and personal stories from other pet owners with diabetic dogs and cats.

-- American Veterinary Dental College – There is an entire section for pet owners on oral health for pets including home care, dental diseases, and other common dental health topics.
+- Veterinary Dentistry Specialists – There is an entire section for pet owners on common oral health problem for pets and other dental health topics.

 - Skin Conditions/Itching – Skin problems and itching are some of the most common complaints we hear from pet owners and can also be some of the most frustrating conditions to treat.
 This site My Pet Itches from Pfizer has great information on different skin conditions in dogs and cats, signs and causes, common therapies and treatments, and what you can do.

 - Heart Disease – Heart disease is scary.
 It is common, especially among certain breeds, of both dogs and cats.
 There is nothing much you can do to prevent it but it is treatable.
 Cats and dogs also tend to get different types of heart disease.
 IDEXX Laboratories has a couple great sites with info on heart disease, diagnosis and detection, and treatment.
 Your Cat’s Heart is specific for cats and Your Dog’s Heart is specific for dogs.